Sportinger/gpu-of-life/README.md

 The GPU implementation allows for real-time simulation of much larger grids than CPU-based approaches:

 - Easily handles 1024×1024 grids at 60+ FPS on most modern GPUs
+- Can run simulation at extreme speeds (up to 100,000 steps per second)
+- Built-in FPS counter to monitor rendering performance
 - Brush tool with adjustable size (via GUI) for easy pattern creation
 - Efficient zoom and pan implementation for navigating large simulations
 - Minimal performance impact when hot-swapping rule systems